Golam Samdani Koraishi

 Golam Samdani Quraishy (গোলাম সামদানী কোরায়শী; 5 April 1929 – 11 October 1991) was a Bangladeshi poet and writer.
 He was given Independence Day Award posthumously in 2017 by the Government of Bangladesh.

 Early life and family

 Golam Samdani Quraishy was born on 5 April 1929 at his mother Altafunnesa's home in the village of Kaurat (presently in Kendua Upazila) in Netrokona, Mymensingh District, Bengal Presidency.
 His ancestral home was in the village of Bir Ahammadpur in Gouripur.
-His father, Moulvi Babu Shaykh Abu Asl Muhammad Abdul Karim Qurayshi claimed descent from the Quraysh, an Arab tribe which the Islamic prophet Muhammad and many of his companions belong to.

 Education

 Quraishy's education began at home.
 He later studied at the Ghaturkona Primary School and Kathalia Middle English School, completing his primary education from 1935 to 1936.
 From 1937 to 1941, he was educated at the Chandranath High School and Bir Ahammadpur High School in Netrokona.
 After that, he enrolled at the Basta Junior Madrasa in Netrokona for Islamic studies and later at the Katlasen Madrasa from which he graduated in 1950 with a First Class in Alimiyyah, ranking eighth position.
 He proceeded to study at the Government Madrasah-e-Alia in Dhaka where he received his First Class in Jamat-e-Ula (Fadiliyyah), ranking third in 1952.
 In 1954, he completed his Master of Arts (Kamiliyyah), ranking in the first position.
 He then turned his attention to the Bengali language and joined the Nasirabad Intermediate College in Nasirabad where he attained first place in his IA qualification.
 He then proceeded to the University of Dhaka where he graduated with honours in Bengali Language, ranking fifth on the second class in 1959.
 In 1960, he ranked second in the second class grade for the Master of Arts in Bengali Literature.
 Quraishy has also completed Officers' Training Corps, twenty days training, annual camp in Mainamati, Comilla (1953) and has also taken the High Madrasa Education Maths and English Exam (1955).